Skip to main content

 • Near an attached garage: Garages are common sources of CO from vehicle emissions and gas-powered equipment such as lawn mowers, snow blowers, generators, or tools that can produce CO when operated.

-a homeowner writes down where to place carbon monoxide detectors in a home
+• a homeowner writes down where should carbon monoxide detectors be placed

-Where To Place Carbon Monoxide Detectors Within A Room
+• Where Should Carbon Monoxide Detectors Be Placed Within A Room

 Position CO detectors at knee level, aligning with the height of a sleeping person's nose and mouth, as carbon monoxide rises with warm air.
 Ensure the detector is at least five feet above the ground, away from potential obstructions like curtains or furniture.
 If there are concerns about children or pets interfering with the carbon monoxide detector, relocate them to chest height or place them in inaccessible areas.
 Additionally, ensure the alarm is sufficiently loud to awaken you in case of an emergency.